 Note that this example includes dates.
 The IRR function works with an assumption that cash flows are periodic, which they aren't in this example.
-There is a function, XIRR, that handles dates in its calculation of the internal rate of return.
-This function is available in the Analysis ToolPak add-in.
+There is another function, XIRR, that handles dates in its calculation of the internal rate of return.